razielar/forecasting_with_ML/README.md

 $$ \text{RMSSE} =  \sqrt{ \text{mean}(q_t^2) } $$

 Interpretation:
-* When MASE or RMSSE > 1: performing worse than a naive forecast.
+* When MASE (Mean Absolute Scaled Error) or RMSSE > 1: performing worse than a naive forecast.
 * When MASE or RMSSE < 1: performing better than a naive forecast.